tomnz/pilight/README.md

 The instructions below describe the configuration of a "standalone" installation of PiLight, such as onto a Raspberry Pi.
 While the Raspberry Pi is perfectly capable of running the PiLight configuration interface, and producing color data for the LEDs, its processor can sometimes struggle with the workload, reducing "framerate" to <10 updates per second.

 For high-performance installations running complex animations, it's recommended to run PiLight on a more powerful server computer, and use the lightweight [PiLight Client](https://bitbucket.org/tomnz/pilight-client) as the only software running on the Raspberry Pi.
+Note that this is more work to set up, and completely optional.

 If you intend to use this configuration, then pay attention to the following differences in installation:

 * Install PiLight (as per the instructions below) onto your intended server computer
 * Install [PiLight Client](https://bitbucket.org/tomnz/pilight-client) onto the Raspberry Pi, according to the instructions on that page